wejde-n/sql-data-analytics-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.
+---

+## 🌟 About Me

+Hi there!
+I'm **Rasheeda Sultana**.
+I’m a fresher in Data Analytics and passionate learner on a mission to share knowledge to help others learn and make working with data enjoyable and engaging!